Saint Francis Red Wolves men's basketball statistical leaders

-The Saint Francis Red Flash men's basketball statistical leaders are individual statistical leaders of the Saint Francis Red Flash men's basketball program in various categories, including points, assists, blocks, rebounds, and steals.
+The Saint Francis Red Wolves men's basketball statistical leaders are individual statistical leaders of the Saint Francis Red Wolves men's basketball program in various categories, including points, assists, blocks, rebounds, and steals.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Red Flash represent Saint Francis University in the NCAA Division I Northeast Conference.
+The Red Wolves represent Saint Francis University in the NCAA Division III Presidents' Athletic Conference.
+Before moving to Division III in 2026, SFU's nickname was Red Flash, and the university had been a member of the Division I Northeast Conference (officially NEC) since 1981.

 Saint Francis began competing in intercollegiate basketball in 1918.
 However, the school's record book does not generally list records from before the 1950s, as records from before this period are often incomplete and inconsistent.
 Since scoring was much lower in this era, and teams played much fewer games during a typical season, it is likely that few or no players from this era would appear on these lists anyway.

 The NCAA did not officially record assists as a statistic in Division I until the 1983–84 season, and blocks and steals until the 1985–86 season, but Saint Francis' record books includes players in these stats before these seasons.
 These lists are updated through the end of the 2020–21 season.